NeutrinoCodes/Neutrino/README.md

 4. Cd into that `cmake` folder.
 5. Execute: `devenv /build Release neutrino.sln`.
 That would compile the code: it will create a new `Release` folder into the `cmake` folder.
 6. Cd into the `Release` folder: a `neutrino.exe` file should be there.
 7. Launch it from this command prompt (type: `neutrino`), or double click on its icon from the Windows' file manager.

+Alternative command line compilation using "msbuild":

+1. From the Windows' start menu, launch "Visual Studio 2019" -> "Developer Command Prompt".
+2. Cd into your `Neutrino\Code` folder.
+3. Launch: `configure_windows.bat`.
+A new `cmake` folder will be created.
+4. Cd into that `cmake` folder.
+5. Execute: `msbuild neutrino.sln /p:Configuration=Release /p:Platform=x64 -m`.
+That would compile the code: it will create a new `Release` folder into the `cmake` folder.
+6. Cd into the `Release` folder: a `neutrino.exe` file should be there.
+7. Launch it from this command prompt (type: `neutrino`), or double click on its icon from the Windows' file manager.